kinnara-digital-studio/kecak-workflow/docs/developmentBuildingApps.md

 ### Participant Mapping

 Participants in Kecak Workflow is the actor who will used this application.
-More explaination about [Participant Mapping](buildingPlugins_Participant.md)
+More explanation about [Participant Mapping](buildingPlugins_Participant.md)

 ### Datalist Builder

 Datalist Builder offers an intuitive way of constructing a list of cumulative field values from all workflow process instances associated with the selected form.
-More explaination about [Datalist Builder]()
+More explanation about [Datalist Builder]()

 ### Form Builder